 Accounts Receivable-Accounts receivable represent amounts due or billable under the terms of contracts with customers, including amounts related to retainage.
 The Company anticipates collection of retainage generally within one year, and accordingly presents retainage as a current asset.
-The Company provides an allowance for estimated uncollectible accounts receivable when events or conditions indicate that amounts outstanding are not recoverable.
+The Company provides an allowance for estimated uncollectible accounts receivable based on historical and expected losses and when events or conditions indicate that amounts outstanding are not recoverable.